hiero-ledger/hiero-mirror-node/docs/design/batch-transactions.md

 - The mirror node should be able to handle batch transactions with minimal performance impact on ingest
 - Retrieving transactions by transaction id should have no performance impact for non batch transactions and minimal performance impact for batch transactions

+## Rejected Ideas

+- Store inner transactions (with all transaction columns) in a separate table with additional column for batch payer.
+  This would allow colocating inner transactions with their batch parent, but would require additional storage for duplicated data.
+Only downside to not taking this approach is additional query overhead when retrieving batch transactions by transaction id.
+- Store inner transactions as a jsonb column on transaction with array of payer account and valid start.
+This approach was ejected due to potential bloat from using jsonb data type.

 ## Open Questions